-Your guide to standard frame sizes
+The ultimate guide to standard frame sizes

 |Standard Photo Sizes in the USA (in inches)|

-2) What size print will make my digital image look good?
+2.)
+What size print will make my digital image look good?

 |Frame Size||Frameology Minimum||Recommended|

-3) Which size frames will look good?
+3.)
+What size picture frames will look good?

 Mats add an additional display element that complements the photo contained within.
 For this reason, many of Frameology’s wall frames contain an acid-free, museum-quality mat.